How To Perform Like An Elite Athlete

 Picture this… At the time of a big sales presentation, what’s more important in that moment, your talents, your skills, or the energy you’re bringing to the performance?

 Your energy is what’s behind how your talents and skills will get used.
-Obviously, AEs can perform successfully even if they smoke, drink, and weigh too much, or lack emotional skills, or mental focus, or a higher purpose for working.
+Obviously, sales managers can perform successfully even if they smoke, drink, and weigh too much, or lack emotional skills, or mental focus, or a higher purpose for working.
 But they cannot perform to their full potential or without a cost over time—to themselves, to their families, and to the corporations they work for.
 Put simply, the best long-term performers tap into positive energy at all levels of the performance pyramid.

 How is your overall energy?